Rates, discounts and monetary transactions

 Communication with your accountant, tax specialist, lawyer or other advisor.
 Party concerned

-(Telephone) consultation, either at the client's initiative, for example for guidance in completing a questionnaire provided by us to the client, or at our initiative due to our legal task and duty of care.
+(Telephone) consultation, either on the initiative of the client, e.g. because of guidance in completing a questionnaire provided by us to the customer, or on our initiative because of our legal duty and duty of care.
 Party concerned

-All amounts, rates and fees are exclusive of disbursements and 21% sales tax, unless expressly stated otherwise.
+All amounts, rates and fees are, unless explicitly stated otherwise, exclusive of disbursements and 21% VAT.

-We will specify the advances and sales tax for you in the invoice and, if possible, already in the quotation.
+We specify the disbursements and VAT for you in the invoice and, if possible, already in the quotation.

-Statutory division is an inheritance system that applies to married couples (or registered partners) with one or more children.
-Statutory division applies if the deceased did not leave a will.
-It also applies if a will stipulates statutory division.
+The statutory division is a system of inheritance that applies to married couples (or registered partners) with one or more children.
+The statutory division applies if the deceased has not made a will.
+It also applies if a statutory division has been chosen in a will.

-The basic principle of statutory distribution is simple: the surviving spouse (or partner) receives the entire estate of the deceased.
-This happens automatically, and no further legal steps are required.
+The basic principle of the statutory division is simple: the surviving spouse (or partner) receives the entire estate of the deceased.
+This occurs by operation of law (automatically) and therefore no legal actions need to be performed.

-This does not mean the children have been disinherited.
-They have a monetary claim against the surviving parent.
-The surviving parent generally only has to repay the debt to the children when they die.
-Therefore, they are not affected by the children's inheritance claims for the rest of their lives.
+This does not mean that the children are disinherited.
+They receive a monetary claim against the surviving parent.
+In principle, the surviving parent does not have to pay off the debt to the children until he or she also dies.
+He or she will therefore not be bothered by inheritance claims of the children for the rest of his or her life.

-The surviving spouse or partner is responsible for paying the estate's debts.
-These debts therefore also include the inheritances of their children or grandchildren.
-Under the statutory distribution system, they each receive their inheritance in the form of a monetary claim against their surviving parent.
+The surviving spouse or partner must take care of paying the debts of the estate.
+These debts therefore also include the inheritances of the children or grandchildren.
+As a result of the system of statutory division, they each receive their inheritance share in the form of a monetary claim against their surviving parent.

-The children will have to wait to see what the value of the claim is until the surviving parent actually dies.
-This parent is not obligated to provide any security for the children.
+The children will have to wait and see what the value of the claim is until the surviving parent actually dies.
+This parent is not obliged to provide any security for the benefit of the children.

 Testator

-In the case of quasi-statutory division (QWV), the statutory division is declared inapplicable.
+In the case of the quasi-statutory division (QWV), the statutory division is declared inapplicable.

-In practice, the period for reversing the statutory division—namely, three months from the date the estate is opened (Article 4:18 of the Dutch Civil Code)—is considered very short.
-During these three months, the surviving spouse is usually still grieving and processing the inheritance.
-This is one of the reasons why the QWV was introduced into the will-making practice.
+In practice, the period to undo the statutory division – i.e. three months from the day on which the estate was opened (Section 4:18 of the Dutch Civil Code) – is considered very short.
+The surviving spouse is usually still in a grieving and processing process during these three months.
+This is one of the reasons why the QWV has been introduced into the practice of wills.

 Testator